INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

     fn on_lobby_data_changed(&mut self, lobby_data: LobbyData) {
         let _ = lobby_data;
     }

-    /// Called when the game is about to start.
-    ///
-    /// This method is invoked just before the game begins.
-    ///
-    /// # Default Behavior
-    /// By default, this method performs no action.
-Override this method to
-    /// implement custom behavior for your agent when the game is starting.
-    ///
-    /// # Notes
-    /// - This method is called after `on_joining_lobby` and before the first
-    ///   `next_move` call.
-    fn on_game_starting(&self) {}

     /// Called after each game tick, when new game state data is received from the server.
     /// This method is responsible for determining the agent's next move based on the